Madison Public Schools

-The Madison Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Madison, in Morris County, New Jersey, United States.
+The Madison Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Madison, in Morris County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising five schools, had an enrollment of 2,646 students and 219.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
+As of the 2023–24 school year, the district, comprised of five schools, had an enrollment of 2,485 students and 225.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 The district's high school also serves the neighboring community of Harding Township, who attend as part of a sending/receiving relationship with the Harding Township School District.

-Average K-12 class sizes range from 19-22 students.
-70% of faculty members possess advanced degrees, and all faculty members fulfilled the Highly Qualified Teacher standards established by the federal No Child Left Behind legislation.
-90% of Madison High graduates annually attend institutions of higher learning.
-Madison High School is accredited by the Middle States Association of Colleges and Schools.
+Average K–12 class sizes range from 19-22 students.
+Nearly 70% of faculty members possess advanced degrees, and all faculty members fulfilled the Highly Qualified Teacher standards established by the federal No Child Left Behind legislation.
+About 90% of Madison High graduates annually attend institutions of higher learning.

 Curriculum

 The district provides a comprehensive K-12 curriculum of study in language arts, mathematics, science, social studies, world languages (Spanish, French, Italian, Mandarin Chinese), music, visual and performing arts, computer sciences, health and physical education.
 Educationally disabled students are provided with a full continuum of educational supports.
 Madison High School provides students with the opportunity to participate in 18 Advanced Placement Program courses.
-The school's partnered with the Borough of Madison on the community-wide Rosenet computer network and K-12 students have extensive access to computer technology.
+The school's partnered with the Borough of Madison on the community-wide Rosenet computer network and K–12 students have extensive access to computer technology.